-22.5 Children on Minibuses
+Children on Minibuses

 The number of children carried on the bus will never exceed the number of seats available.
 Each child must wear a seatbelt at all times and this must be checked by the driver before departure.
+It is the policy of the School not to allow children to sit in the front seat of a minibus.
+Only in exceptional circumstances, and only with the permission of a parent, will a child be permitted to sit in the front seat of a minibus and this is restricted to Year 5 or Year 6 children only.

-22.6 Luggage and Other Goods
+Luggage and Other Goods